Migrate Demographic Group For Fair GNNs: Experiment

 In this section, we take GCN as the backbone as an example, and visualize the group migration of baselines and FairMigration during the supervised learning stage.
 The change curve of mean and standard deviation of group similarity distribution is demonstrated in Figure \ref{vis_mig}.
-There are the following observations: \begin{itemize} \item The in-processing methods, Nifty, FairGNN, and FairMigration gradually eliminate the similarity distribution gap between groups during training.
-The pre-posting method Edits is still unable to completely get rid of the static biased information even though the data is preprocessed. \item Nifty and FairGNN show a certain degree of oscillation during training and they might not obtain a GNN fair enough with reasonable utility in some cases. \item FairMigration commendably bridges the differences between the two groups in all listed cases, demonstrating a remarkable ability to train fair GNNs. \end{itemize}
+There are the following observations: \begin{itemize} \item The in-processing methods, NIFTY, FairGNN, SIND $1\%$ and FairMigration gradually eliminate the similarity distribution gap between groups during training.
+The pre-posting method Edits is still unable to completely get rid of the static bias information even though the data is preprocessed. \item NIFTY and FairGNN show a certain degree of oscillation during training and they might not obtain a GNN fair enough with reasonable utility in some cases. \item SIND 1\% mainly focuses on the Wasserstein-1 distance of prediction distribution between groups and pays insufficient attention to the intra-group distance.
+Thus, SIND 1\% shows a low mean value and a high std value. \item FairMigration commendably bridges the differences between the two groups in all listed cases, demonstrating a remarkable ability to train fair GNNs. \end{itemize}